Back to Starting a Business

 The 5 pieces of equipment you (really) need when starting a small business

 There’s an abundance of information out there (which is brilliant, but we know from speaking to founders that it can sometimes cause ‘information overload’).
-So how do you cut through the noise to avoid spending more than you need to on unnecessary items?
+So how do you cut through the noise to avoid spending more than you need on unnecessary items?
 Take a deep breath and dive into our beginner’s guide on the five pieces of kit we think you should consider (then make yourself a big cup of tea and remember that amazing things are coming your way…).

 If you’re due (or overdue) an upgrade, prioritise a brilliant camera with plenty of storage on your next device.
 That’s really all you need to get snapping (along with a sprinkle of creativity to come up with beautiful flatlays and backdrops for your perfect shot).
 If you’re stuck for inspiration, there are plenty of people out there giving away free tips and ideas on how to take photos on an iPhone on social media (Instagram and TikTok often have lots of video tutorials in this area).

 Ok so here is something else that is worth investing in at an early stage, and that’s a tripod fit for all those brilliant photos you’ll be taking.
 They are pretty inexpensive if you do your research, plus they open up a whole new realm of content that you can create to help market your business.
-Think beautiful videos of you making your products, well framed photographs and even things like time lapses if they suit your brand, as the tripod helps keep the camera steady.
+Think beautiful videos of you making your products, well-framed photographs and even things like time lapses if they suit your brand, as the tripod helps keep the camera steady.

 With customers consuming more and more video content by the day, a tripod will help you capture high quality content for all the Reels (and, brace yourself, maybe even TikToks) you might be creating to help sell your products and services.
 Or at the very least, they are brilliant for all those ‘face to camera’ moments you might need to do on Instagram Stories, or even to help connect with people through your website or emails.